Scissors

 Fiskars

-The Klein Tool is made by heritage and they’re very sharp and move into the lead with a sharpness of 270.
-Very impressive.
-At $28.
-Is this Heritage brand made of forged carbon steel larger ring handles make scissors comfortable?
-The Heritage brand is made in the USA.
 The Heritage scissors are the heaviest yet at 215.
-The Heritage brand, which is slightly different than the Klein Tools scissors is quite a bit sharper than average at 345.
-At $31 is this Gingher brand knife edge cuts, multiple layers, double plated Chrome over nickel blade finish is both striking endurable, versatile shearers offer long precision ground knife, edge blades to cut multiple layers of fabric to the tip.
-The Gingher scissors are made in Italy.
-The Gingher scissors weigh 171 grams.
-The Gingher brand is very sharp and takes the lead from the Klein Tools brand with a sharpness of 245.
+The Heritage brand, slightly different from the Klein Tools scissors, is sharper than average at 345.
+At $31, this Gingher brand knife edge cuts multiple layers, double plated Chrome over nickel blade finish is striking and endurable, and versatile shearers offer long precision ground knife edge blades to cut multiple layers of fabric to the tip.

 Scotch